zx80/flask-simple-auth/DOCUMENTATION.md

 See the module for a detailed documentation.

-### `ErrorResponse` class
+### Error Handling

-Raising this exception with a message and status from any user-defined function generates a `Response` of this status with the text message as contents.
+Raising the `ErrorResponse` exception with a message and status from any user-defined function generates a `Response` of this status with the text message as contents.

-### Miscellaneous Configuration Directives

-Some directives govern various details for this extension internal working.

-- `FSA_MODE` set module mode, expecting *prod*, *dev*, *debug* to *debug4*.
-  This changes the module verbosity.
-  Under *dev* or debug, `FSA-*` headers is added to show informations about the request, the authentication and the elapsed time from the application code perspective.
-  Default is *prod*.

-- `FSA_LOGGING_LEVEL` adjust module internal logging level.
-  Default is *None*.

-- `FSA_SECURE` only allows secured requests on non-local connections.
-  Default is *True*.

-- `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish these from other internal errors which may occur.
-  Default is *500*.

-- `FSA_NOT_FOUND_ERROR` controls the status code returned when a permission checks returns *None*.
-  Default is *404*.

-- `FSA_LOCAL` sets the internal object isolation level.
-  It must be consistent with the module WSGI usage.
-  Possible values are *process*, *thread* (several threads can be used by the WSGI server) and *werkzeug* (should work with sub-thread level request handling, eg greenlets).
-  Default is *thread*.
+The following directives provide convenient configuration about error
+handling:

-- `FSA_ERROR_RESPONSE` sets the handler for generating responses on errors.
+- `FSA_ERROR_RESPONSE` sets the handler for generating actual responses on errors.
 Text values  *plain* or *json* generate simple `text/plain` or `application/json` responses.
   Using *json:error* generates a JSON dictionary with key *error* holding the error message.